 But I hope this helps you today, to know that whatever shame or anxiety or fear or trauma you may have grown up with (or are still dealing with), that you are not alone.

-In many ways, each actor I have helped, whether it is through my written words, my blog, my videos, my guided meditations or my Success Breakthrough Workshop online course or my Spotlight Club Monthly Membership, each of you is helping me to heal and piece together my own life’s puzzle.
+In many ways, each actor I have helped, whether it is through my written words, my blog, my videos, my Guided Meditations, The Success Breakthrough Workshop or The Spotlight Club monthly membership, each of you is helping me to heal and piece together my own life’s puzzle.

 And I want you to know, not only has it been an honor, but serving you at the highest level, has become part of my life’s mission.